smokinjoe/advent-of-code-2024/README.md

 `DAY=two pnpm dev` will perform Part One and Part Two of day 2.

-`Day=one pnpm example` will perform Part One and Part Two of day 1 using the example data.
+`DAY=one pnpm example` will perform Part One and Part Two of day 1 using the example data.